How to fix candle tunneling without foil

 5. Choose high-quality candles: Invest in candles made from high-quality wax to reduce the chances of tunneling.

-See also How to get a new electricity key
+See also How to spell available

 By following these tips, you can enjoy a clean, even burn and avoid the frustration of candle tunneling.
 Remember to always prioritize safety when burning candles, and never leave them unattended.
 Happy candle burning!